 It's no doubt that herbal teas marketed for curbing appetite have many health benefits, but they also pose some adverse effects when you consume too much, especially on an empty stomach.
 The most common adverse effects are diarrhea or nausea.
 That's why it is a good idea to consult a health professional before taking these teas.
-Here is a list of herbal suppressant teas you should know.
+Here is a list of herbal suppressant teas that can help to suppress your appetite.

 Some people crave sweets a lot; the dandelion tea is excellent for curbing the craving for sweets.
 Dandelion is also known for boosting metabolism, flushing out the kidneys and treating digestive problems.
 The dandelion root can additionally be used in making tea.
 Boil 2 to 3 tablespoons of the root per cup of water for preferably 10 to 15 minutes.
 It works best when taken 3 times daily.